NEONScience/NEON-Data-Skills/_posts/LIDAR/2015-06-30-Create-Lidar-CHM-R.md

 #### If you want to explore The Data Distribution

-If you want to explore the data distribution of pixel height values in each plot, you could remove the `fun` call to max and generate a list. `cent_ovrList <- extract(chm,centroid_sp,buffer = 20)`.
-It's good to look at the distribution of values we've extracted for each plot.
+If you want to explore the data distribution of pixel height values in each plot, you could remove the `fun` call to max and generate a list.
+`cent_ovrList <- extract(chm,centroid_sp,buffer = 20)`.
+It's good to look at the
+distribution of values we've extracted for each plot.
 Then you could generate a histogram for each plot `hist(cent_ovrList[[2]])`.
-If we wanted, we could loop through several plots and create histograms using a
+If we wanted, we could loop through several plots and create histograms using a `for loop`.

-`for loop`.
+    #cent_ovrList <- extract(chm,centroid_sp,buffer = 20)
     # create histograms for the first 5 plots of data
     #for (i in 1:5) {
     #  hist(cent_ovrList[[i]], main=(paste("plot",i)))